 From those humble beginnings we have grown in size, year on year, with around 60 people now regular singers in the choir!

 Over that time we have performed at many different venues and events in Scotland.
 Apart from our three big annual concerts (Spring, Fringe and Winter) in Edinburgh, we’ve also sung in Edinburgh and Stirling Castles, at LGBT History Month events, for Holocaust Memorial Day and World AIDS Day.
-We’ve travelled a fair bit as well – to Birmingham, London, Dublin, Paris and Munich – and are currently planning a trip to the international LGBT choir festival, Various Voices, taking place in June 2022 in beautiful Bologna.
+We’ve travelled a fair bit as well – to Birmingham, London, Dublin, Paris, Munich and Bologna for the 2023 international LGBT choir festival, Various Voices.

 We’re a proud and active part of the LGBT community (at home and abroad!), and fully believe in the power of music to connect with each other – singers and audiences alike.